igl-myrick/pig-latin/README.md

 Code: pigLatin("word");
 Expected Output: "ordw"

-Test: "It will add "ay" to words beginning with consonants."
+Test: "It will additionally add "ay" to words beginning with consonants."
 Code: pigLatin("word");
 Expected Output: "ordway"

+Test: "It will move both "q" and "u" if a word begins with "qu"."
+Code: pigLatin("quest");
+Expected Output: "estquay"